 University Information Technologies (UNIT) is the Centralized IT team who are dedicated to providing the University community with comprehensive IT services and solutions which includes providing and maintaining the University-wide computing infrastructure for academic and administrative use.

-We are comprised of 9 divisions with 105 professional staff and are located in 6 locations across campus.
+We are comprised of 8 teams with 112 professional staff and are located in 6 locations across campus.

 Advance the Use of Instructional Technologies to Enhance Teaching, Learning and Research

 UNIT will promote, implement and support educational technologies and environments that enhance and transform teaching and learning.
 Technology trends continue to impact learning spaces inclusive of physical classroom space to the virtual space where collaboration occurs constantly.
 The emphasis on mobility and access to University resources anytime and anywhere will shape the learning environment of the future.
 UNIT will collaborate and coordinate with all areas of the University community to create an environment that supports faculty innovation in teaching, learning and research.
 UNIT will continue to enable faculty, staff and students to best utilize technologies by providing quality instructional design, support and training services, reliable course and content delivery systems, and instructional facilities and ubiquitous network access.

 Enhance the Technological Experience on Campus for Faculty, Students and Staff

 In keeping with the University’s goal to provide quality facilities for faculty, staff, students and alumni, Villanova will continue to invest in and enhance technology constantly seeking to add to user convenience and mirror the effective use of technology in society.
 UNIT will continue to engage in University defined initiatives that add value and are critical to providing an enriching academic experience.

 Maintain Our Commitment to Provide Excellent Service to the Villanova Community